Namahage: General description

 Traditionally, the namahage have worn painted wooden masks, sometimes made of wood bark, and primarily painted red.
-But in recent years they have been manufactured using bamboo strainers as frames, cardboard material, or flattened metal canisters, etc., and the namahage may travel in pairs, one red-faced, the other blue-faced, in the hamlet of Yumoto (incorporated into the city of Oga), for example.
+In recent years, however, masks are manufactured using cardboard material, flattened metal canisters, or other recycled materials, atop a frame made from bamboo strainers.
+One example from the hamlet of Yumoto (incorporated into the city of Oga) features namahage who travel in pairs, one red-faced, the other blue-faced.

-The straw attire are often described as a mino (standard Japanese), but these are considered particular items of clothing known locally as kede (or ke　nde; kedashi).
+The straw attire are often described as a mino (standard Japanese), but these are considered particular items of clothing known locally as kede (or kende; kedashi).